f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 Continue with the steps below to allow secure connectivity to the AWS hosted application.

 Task 1.
-Create Private Origin Pools
+Create Private Origin Pool
 ---------------------------

 Previously we created an origin pool that was accessible via the Public Internet.